kemitchell/square-one-forms/contractor.md

 ## Early Termination

 You or the company can end this agreement early by notifying the other by e-mail `early termination deadline` in advance.
-The company can also end this agreement early under [Conflicts](#conflicts).

 ## Final Bill